-The program in Rhetoric and Professional Communication at Iowa State meets the needs of its students, the university, and the community at large by:
+The M.A. in Rhetoric, Composition, and Professional Communication meets the needs of its students, the university, and the community at large in four main ways: